The Ultimate Guide to Japanese Food: A Culinary Journey - Japanspecialist

 Japanese dining etiquette places a strong emphasis on respect for the food, the chef, and fellow diners.

-• Finishing Your Plate: Finishing all the food on your plate is a sign of appreciation and respect for the chef's efforts.
+Finishing Your Plate: Finishing all the food on your plate is a sign of appreciation and respect for the chef's efforts.
 Leaving food behind can be seen as wasteful.
+Miso soup, a quintessential component of Japanese cuisine, is often served with meals and should also be finished to show respect.

 Omotenashi: The Art of Hospitality